 Use this interface to configure a network interface on the player.

-[DOMString] type: The network interface type, which can be
+[DOMString] type: The network interface type, which can one of the following:

 Returns an empty NetworkInterfaceConfig object.
 Passing this object to